Élie Bayol: 1954

 With the World Championship races returning to Formula One regulations for 1954, Bayol joined the Gordini team alongside lead driver Jean Behra.
 Bayol scored his first and only World Championship points with a fifth place at the first race of the season, the Argentine Grand Prix.
-Tragically in the Buenos Aires Grand Prix Formule Libre race he crashed into the crowd on the first lap, killing a spectator and injuring a police officer.
+In the Buenos Aires Grand Prix Formule Libre race he crashed into the crowd on the first lap, killing a spectator and injuring a police officer.
 Returning to Europe, Bayol finished well at Pau as well as at Bordeaux, but in the Bordeaux race he had been instructed to give his car to Behra, an order he refused, and so he was fired by the team.

 At Le Mans, Bayol returned to the DB team, again sharing with Bonnet.
 In a near perfect race they won the Index of Performance as well as the 750cc class and Biennial Cup, finishing tenth overall.
 Bayol also drove with Bonnet at the Tourist Trophy in Ulster run under handicap conditions.
 They were leading the race when Bonnet crashed due to a brake failure, with team-mates Paul Armagnac and Gérard Laureau going on to win in the second DB-Panhard.